JetBrains/Qodana/topics/qodana-cloud-release-notes.md

 * **Report sharing access controls hardened**.
 We tightened the access rules on report sharing endpoints to ensure only authorized users can access shared reports.
 * **Session cookie now correctly expires on logout**.
 Previously, Self-Hosted deployments could leave a valid session cookie behind after logout.
 This has been fixed — logging out now fully invalidates the session.
 * **OAuth PKCE parameters secured**.
 PKCE parameters are now passed inside the OAuth state parameter rather than as plain query parameters, closing a potential attack vector.
 * **Critical dependency vulnerabilities patched**.
-Multiple critical and high-severity vulnerabilities in underlying dependencies — including a Go standard library, Netty, and OpenSSL — were addressed in our Docker images.
+Multiple critical and high-severity vulnerabilities in underlying dependencies — including the Go standard library, Netty, and OpenSSL — were addressed in our Docker images.

 ### New features